tennzzin/Stashly/README.md

 ## Overview

-Digital Store Platform is a full-stack web application designed to help users **manage, display, and interact with digital products**.
-This project allows you to add, update, and delete products with an intuitive interface, and leverages a modern JavaScript stack with a clean frontend and efficient backend.
-Perfect for learning web development, CRUD operations, and end-to-end app deployment.
+Digital Store Platform is a full-stack web application for managing digital product listings.
+Users can add, update, and delete products through an intuitive interface, with a responsive frontend and robust backend.
+The project features a secure RESTful API, real-time UI updates, and dynamic theming—demonstrating practical full-stack engineering skills with a modern JavaScript stack.

 ## Features

-- **Product Inventory Management**: Add, edit, and delete products with images, names, and prices.
+- **Product Management:** Add, edit, and delete product listings (name, price, image).
-- **Modern Web UI**: Responsive, mobile-friendly interface powered by React, Zustand, and TailwindCSS (DaisyUI).
+- **RESTful API:** Secure CRUD operations using Express and PostgreSQL.
-- **Fast CRUD Operations**: All product actions update instantly thanks to React hooks and API integration.
+- **Responsive Frontend:** Built with React and Tailwind CSS for a mobile-friendly experience.
-- **Backend API**: Simple REST API using Express and PostgreSQL for storing product data.
+- **Real-Time State Updates:** Fast updates and UI feedback via Zustand and React hooks.
-- **Theming Support**: Easily switch between different color themes; user preferences are saved.
+- **Dynamic Theming:** Easily switch between color themes; preferences saved per user.
-- **Seed Data**: Comes with sample products for quick setup and testing.
+- **Seed Data:** Includes sample products for instant setup and testing.
-- **Error Handling & Feedback**: User-friendly toast notifications for actions and error states.
+- **User Feedback:** Clear error handling and toast notifications for all actions.

 ## How to Use